Preservice Program Improvement Process

-Keene State College and Plymouth State University are using a common program improvement process in their preservice special education certification programs.
-These tabs give an overview of the process.
+Keene State College and Plymouth State University used a common program improvement process in their preservice special education certification programs.
+Move through the tabs for an overview and details of the process.
 Feel free to use and customize the process and the tools for your use.
-The process is grounded in the Transition Competencies for Preservice Special Education Programs (PDF, 8 pages, 2014).
+The process is grounded in the Transition Competencies for Preservice Special Education Programs (PDF, 8 pages, 2018).

 Keene State College and Plymouth State University collaboration

 One goal of the Next Steps NH project was to include more evidence-based training materials on transition planning, ELOs, and parent/family engagement in preservice special education teacher training programs in New Hampshire.
 Keene State College coordinated the development of preservice transition competencies, a program needs assessment, and an improvement process.

 In the second year, Plymouth State University began work with Keene’s materials and process.
 For the rest of the project the two institutions worked together to improve their own programs and develop tools to share with others.

 Step 1 is to conduct a program review to identify and assess your current practices in each preservice transition competency area.
 Note needs and ideas for improvement.
 We offer a tool, Transition Competency Needs Assessment (PDF, 12 pages), to use for this.
 Needs Assessment in MSWord format

 Another options for reviewing your program is Teacher Preparation to Deliver Evidence-Based Transition Planning and Services to Youth With Disabilities.
 This tool from ceedar.org helps you evaluate course syllabi for explicit inclusion of instruction on teaching transition planning and delivering transition services.

 Prioritize program improvement needs